10 ways to safely entertain your children at home

 Developed in partnership with Parent Zone, it’s a multifaceted programme designed to teach seven to 11-year-olds the skills they need to be safe and confident online.

 There’s a downloadable family pack, stuffed with fun activities plus a link to Interland – an exciting online game which brings Be Internet Legends to life.
 Why not play it together – and see who can get the highest score?
+Also be sure to check out the Legends Family Adventure films: a three-part series created by Google and Parent Zone and animated by Aardman.
+It’s the perfect thing to watch together as a family.

 2. Get creative in Minecraft